-How to care for your parasol (and other upholstered garden furniture)
+How to care for your parasol fabric (and other outdoor soft furnishings)

-Garden furniture is usually made with high-quality materials, to ensure it can withstand life outdoors, and so with proper care, it should last many years.
+Garden furniture and outdoor upholstery are usually made with high-quality materials, to ensure they can withstand life outdoors, and so with proper care, they should last many years.
 Here’s our guide to make sure that even through the throes of life, food, merriment and nature, your parasols, sofas and outdoor cushions continue looking as good as new.

 In general, solution-dyed fabrics and outdoor performance fabrics are designed for care-free luxury living.
 They are inherently mould, mildew and stain-resistant, so you can be less precious about spills and thrills on your outdoor furniture than on your indoor sofas and rugs.
 Great reason to maximise your outdoor hosting opportunities!